HomeClosing101.org - Protecting Your American Dream

 Title and Closing Charges (Section 1100)

 These fees cover the administrative costs of a title search, title examination, issuance of the title commitment/binder and final title insurance policy(ies.)
 Also included would be charges for conducting the closing/settlement/escrow.
 You are free to select the company to conduct your closing/settlement/escrow, and to shop for the best pricing.
-Be sure to visit the Shopping for Title Insurance section of this site.

 - Settlement/Closing Fee -A fee must be paid to a settlement agent who has prepared documents, calculated figures, and oversees proper execution of closing documents.
 This fee is often split between buyer and seller but can be negotiated as part of the sales contract.